HubRise/website/content/apps/ikentoo-lightspeed/en/overview.md

 ## Prerequisites

-To connect Lightspeed K-Series to HubRise, you need the **iKentoo 3.0 by Lightspeed** application installed on your iPad.
-You can download it from Apple iOS App Store.
+iKentoo Bridge can be connected from the HubRise back office.
+You will need a Lightspeed K-Series subscription to complete the connection.